America’s Militarized Police

 Yeah.

-And, you know, you get a TV show like SWAT coming out and promoting and encouraging and sort of glorifying the use of SWAT teams, yet Magnum PI comes out and not every city is saying, hey, we need super hot guys and Ferraris
+And, you know, you get a TV show like SWAT coming out and promoting and encouraging and sort of glorifying the use of SWAT teams, yet Magna PI comes out and not every city is saying, hey, we need super hot guys and Ferraris

 It was a trend for a little while.

 I sent you that picture of Tom Selleck at 80 years old the other day.
+Yeah.

 And you said he looks better than I do.